ParthParnerkar/BGP-junos/README.md

 1. Automation using Jinja2
 2. Junos Automation
+3. Nornir Automation.

 I plan on exploring more libraries like Nornir, scapy etc.

 Please feel free to take a look at my code, clone it..if it's any use for you.
-I aim to showcase my entire journey on this repo, so this will contain the most basic code as well as some advanced stuff as well.
+I aim to showcase my entire journey on this repo, so this will contain the most basic code as well as some advanced stuff.